What to do & how to report

 You may also want to undergo a medical exam that can provide critical evidence for either the University judicial process or criminal prosecution.
 DePauw is fortunate to have trained Sexual Assault Nurse Examiners (SANE) who can provide medical treatment and/or do evidence collection.

-In the evenings and on the weekends, a Sexual Assault Nurse Examiner can be reached by contacting Public Safety at 765-658-5555.
+In the evenings and on the weekends, a Sexual Assault Nurse Examiner can be reached by contacting the DePauw Police Department at 765-658-5555.
 On Mondays-Fridays from 9 a.m. – 5 p.m., a Sexual Assault Nurse Examiner can be reached at the Wellness Center at 765-658-4555.

 Make a report.
-Reports can be made to a number of areas, including the Title IX Coordinator and Public Safety.
+Reports can be made to a number of areas, including the Title IX Coordinator and DePauw Police Department.
 Additional information about making a report can be found below.

 How to make a report if sexual misconduct occurs